By Leigh Buettler, M.S.Ed., Director of Professional Learning

 Now I know that there are specific actions I can take before, during, and after reading any passage to set students up for success, engagement, and thorough understanding of what it is they’re reading.
 I can focus on teaching strategies that are easily generalizable for students, so that they can grow and refine their metacognitive skills for use in any content area and beyond.

-If you’re interested in learning more, register for Reading Comprehension: What, Why, and How webinar that provides an overview of reading comprehension and some practical tools and takeaways you can incorporate in your instruction.
+If you’re interested in learning more, register for the Reading Comprehension: What, Why, and How webinar when we next offer it.
+It provides an overview of reading comprehension and some practical tools and takeaways you can incorporate into your instruction.
 You can also explore and use this reading comprehension planning template, which you could use with any text.
 In the webinar, I explore how to best use this planning template and provide an example of a completed template using an excerpt from The House on Mango Street by Sandra Cisneros.

 Reading comprehension is the ultimate goal we have for our students.
 These professional learning opportunities and resources can help clarify reading comprehension and how best to tailor our instruction to allow students the opportunity to practice strategies that result in thorough comprehension.
 They are the sort of resources that I wish I had as a 6th grade teacher.